Cutie Suzuki no Ringside Angel

 Cutie Suzuki no Ringside Angel (キューティー鈴木のリングサイドエンジェル) is a 1990 Japan-exclusive Sega Mega Drive video game about female professional wrestling.
 It features the famous female Japanese wrestler Cutie Suzuki.

 As the first video game based on women's professional wrestling for the Sega Mega Drive, it played a pivotal role in establishing women as protagonists in 16-bit video games, predating Alisia Dragoon by two years.

 Plot

-Many girls in Japan have dreamt of fighting in a professional wrestling federation.
-All their training effort has helped them become glamorous professional wrestlers who dream of glory.
-Only nine girls have the "burning spirit" to fight for the five major titles of women's professional wrestling.
+Girls in Japan dream of fighting in a wrestling federation.
+All their training has helped them become professional wrestlers.
+Nine girls fight for the five major titles of women's professional wrestling.

 Gameplay

 Punching is allowed in addition to traditional wrestling moves like the piledriver and the suplex.
 There is even a spectator mode that allows players to preview each fighter's moves.

 Damage is displayed for each fighter by the facial expressions of the character.
 Players can continue to lose matches without the threat of a game over screen.
 Each wrestler recovers stamina at a different rate.
 They also have different ways of expressing physical pain and they have different types of screams when they are in anguish.